Tino-FRC-2473/FRC2022-Offseason-Vision/Spec.md

 * Returns the image that the camera sees (as a 2D or 3D arr)
 * Captures video from a video file

-## DepthDataGenerator
-* Returns the depth array using the camera port directly

 ## Video Live Generator
 * Returns current image frame
 * Captures video from the camera itself

-## DepthLiveGenerator
-Returns the depth array using an image file

 ## CameraData
 * Stores all the camera parameters (takes in a camera in constructor)